-“He is a winner.
-Always has been,” spoken like a true soldier of FoxNews, Nel punched his opinion home, “Americans win, that’s what we do-he is a true American hero!”
+“He’s a winner.
+Always has been,” spoken like a true soldier of FoxNews, Nel punched this opinion of his home, “Americans win, that’s what we do—He is a true American hero!”

-Slightly throwing up in my mouth, but maintaining my poker face, I just listened as Pras punched back, “Nel, I love you buddy, but you are the reason people hate this country.” (ouch)
+Slightly throwing up in my mouth, but maintaining a poker face, I just listened as Pras punched back, “Nel, I love you buddy, but you’re the reason people hate this country.” (ouch)

-Lauryn then jumped into the conversation to put the men in their place, “You are both fucking morons.
+Lauryn then jumped into the conversation to put the men in their place, “You are both f***ing morons.
 None of it matters.
-Don’t fall for the voodoo.
-It’s all rigged…it always has been.
+You’re falling for their voodoo.
+It’s all rigged—it always has been.
 Money runs this country.
-The president is simply a pawn used by the rich.”
+The president is simply a pawn in the game.”

-A break in the action made it clear that it was my turn to step in, “Alright my friends…let’s play nice.”
+A break in the action made it clear that it was my turn to step in.
+Hiding my popcorn from them I said, “Alright my friends.
+Let’s play nice.”

-This was a set-up, which they walked into perfectly by shutting up and waiting for me to speak, “If there is one thing you remember me telling you in this class it is this,” pausing for theatrical purposes I waited and then spoke very slowly, and very clearly, so that they wouldn’t miss it, “If you want to change the world…don’t enter politics.”
+This was a set-up, which they walked into perfectly by shutting up and waiting for me to speak, “If there is one thing you remember me telling you in this class it is this….”
+Pausing for theatrical purposes, I waited and then spoke very slowly, and very clearly, so that they would not miss it, “If you want to change the world…DO NOT ENTER POLITICS!”